Birkenstock’s sandal designs failed to qualify for copyright

 A design may be instantly recognisable, commercially successful, and deeply associated with a brand, but that does not mean it qualifies for copyright protection.
 The German Federal Court of Justice has ruled that Birkenstock’s Madrid and Arizona sandal designs do not qualify for copyright protection.
 The decision confirms that these widely recognised footwear models lack the artistic originality required under Germany’s Copyright Act (Urheberrechtsgesetz – UrhG).
-Applying a strict legal interpretation, the court emphasised that copyright under German and EU law demands a clear demonstration of creative authorship beyond mere functionality.
+Applying a strict legal interpretation, the court emphasised that copyright under German law demands a clear demonstration of creative authorship beyond mere functionality.

 Birkenstock’s Sandals